u16052642/thrive_erp_documentation/documentation-16.0/content/applications/general/developer_mode.rst

 Activate through the Settings
 =============================

-The debug mode can be activated in the Odoo database settings.
+The debug mode can be activated in the Thrive Bureau ERP database settings.
 Go to :menuselection:`Settings --> General Settings --> Developer Tools` and click on :guilabel:`Activate the developer mode`.
 At least one application needs to be installed for the :guilabel:`Developer Tools` section to appear in the :guilabel:`Settings` module.

 .. image:: developer_mode/settings.png
    :align: center
-   :alt: Overview of the debug options under settings in Odoo.
+   :alt: Overview of the debug options under settings in Thrive Bureau ERP.

 .. note::
    :guilabel:`Activate the developer mode (with assets)` is used by developers; :guilabel:`Activate